Understanding the Nonrefundable Portion of the Employee Retention Credit: A Guide for Business Owners

 To determine the nonrefundable portion of the Employee Retention Credit, businesses must first calculate their total ERC amount.
 This calculation considers the eligible wages paid to employees during the qualifying period and the applicable percentage of those wages.
 The total ERC amount is then subject to certain limitations.

-The nonrefundable portion is determined by comparing the calculated ERC against the business’s total tax liabilities.
-If the calculated ERC exceeds the tax liabilities, the excess amount is considered the nonrefundable portion.
-This portion can only be used to offset certain tax liabilities.
-But any remaining amount cannot be received as a refund.
+The business determines the nonrefundable portion by comparing the calculated ERC against its total tax liabilities.
+If the calculated ERC exceeds the tax liabilities, the excess amount constitutes the nonrefundable portion.
+This portion can only offset certain tax liabilities, and any remaining amount cannot be refunded.

 Implications for Business Owners